 - You can walk into the park for $15 per person, good for 7 days.

 - An annual America the Beautiful Pass is $80.
 This gets you into every national park and all fee-collecting federal lands.
 I finally got an America the Beautiful Pass this year and it’s such a money-saver!
+You can get the America the Beautiful Pass from REI.

 You can read more about the fees – and check that the above is accurate – on the Acadia NPS website.